fricklerhandwerk/settings/system/README.md

 ## to do

 - make system repo private (setup for easy installation, e.g. secrets in image or USB mount)
+  - add gpg signing key to USB stick, `git-remote-gcrypt` needs it
+  - write instructions to boostrap from encrypted repository
 - hardware-configuration under version control
 - slimmer interface to home-config (extend `user.users`)
 - hard disk partitioning/formatting as part of installation script